Young & Beautiful: Plot

-While on a summer holiday with her family in the south of France, 17-year-old Isabelle decides to lose her virginity to a cute German boy named Felix.
-The experience leaves her unsatisfied and disassociated.
-Isabelle is reserved and secretive around her family, especially with her overbearing mother who thinks she knows what’s best.
-By autumn she is working as a prostitute.
-She meets clients at high-class hotels under the psuedonym Lea and lies about her age, telling her clients that she is 20 years old.
-Among Isabelle's clients is a 63-year-old man named Georges (Johan Leysen), whom she likes due to fact that he's kind to her.
-During one of their meet-ups, he dies of a heart attack while they are having sex with Isabelle on top.
+While on a summer holiday with her family in the south of France, 16-year-old Isabelle decides to lose her virginity to a German boy named Felix.
+The experience leaves her unsatisfied and dissociated.
+Her family and another family living in their house throw Isabelle a party when she turns 17.
+Isabelle is reserved and secretive around her family, especially with her overbearing mother Sylvie, who thinks she knows what is best for Isabelle.
+By the autumn, she is working as a part-time prostitute.
+She meets clients at high-class hotels under the pseudonym Léa and lies about her age, telling her clients that she is 20 years old.
+Among Isabelle's clients is a 63-year-old man named Georges, whom she likes due to fact that he is kind to her.
+During one of their meetings, he dies of a heart attack while they are having sex.
 Isabelle tries to resuscitate him, but fails and leaves out of shock.
-In winter the police turn up and inform her mother, Sylvie, about Isabelle being a prostitute and Georges's death.
+In winter the police turn up and inform Sylvie about Isabelle being a prostitute and Georges's death.
 When Isabelle arrives home, Sylvie reveals that she knows everything and flies into a rage, repeatedly slapping Isabelle before apologizing and grounding her.
-Sylvia and Isabelle are now estranged.
-Isabelle is forced to give a statement to the police.
+Sylvie and Isabelle are now estranged.
+Isabelle has to give a statement to the police.
 She says she was first approached by a man on the street to have sex for money, but found it disgusting.
 After seeing a report about students making money as prostitutes she set up a website, bought a second phone and went into business.
 As a minor she is the victim and will not be charged, but her mother will keep the money.
-Sylvia takes Isabelle to see a therapist (Serge Hefez) to help her deal with what happened, including her guilt because she thinks she killed Georges.
+Sylvie takes Isabelle to see a therapist (Serge Hefez) to help her deal with what happened, including her guilt because she thinks she killed Georges.

 After Isabelle quits prostitution she lives a normal teenage life and works as a babysitter.
 In spring, she meets Alex at a party and they start dating.
-They have sex with Isabelle on top and she has to help him out.
+They have sex, and she has to help him out.
 Afterwards she breaks up with Alex saying she does not love him.
-Isabelle reactivates her phone's SIM card and checks messages for Lea from clients.
-Georges's widow Alice (Charlotte Rampling) found Lea's number in her husband's address book and requested an appointment at the hotel.
+Isabelle reactivates her phone's SIM card and checks messages for Léa from clients.
+Georges's widow Alice found Léa's number in her husband's address book and requested an appointment at the hotel.
 When she arrives, Alice explains the situation and says she wants to see the room and meet the girl Georges was with when he died.
-She does not blame Isabelle because she knew he saw other women, was ill and thinks dying making love is a beautiful death.
-They go to the room and Alice tells Isabelle to leave her clothes on and lie with her on the bed.
-Isabelle says she needed to come here too.
+She does not blame Isabelle because she knew he saw other women, was ill and thinks dying while making love is a beautiful death.
+They go to the room; Alice tells Isabelle to leave her clothes on and lie with her on the bed.
+Isabelle says that she needed to come to the room as well.
 Alice kindly caresses Isabelle's face; Isabelle falls asleep.
 She wakes up alone looking more at peace.